Valparaiso Beacons men's basketball

 The Valparaiso Beacons men's basketball team represents Valparaiso University in Valparaiso, Indiana.
 The basketball team competes in the Missouri Valley Conference, having joined that league in 2017 after 10 seasons in the Horizon League.
 The Beacons play in the Athletics-Recreation Center, which has a nominal capacity of 5,432.
 The record capacity 5,444 was reached on March 23, 2016, in the NIT Quarterfinal.
 The team last played in the NCAA Division I men's basketball tournament in 2015.

-Formerly named the Crusaders, the university dropped that name and associated mascot and logos in 2021, because of the "negative connotation and violence associated with the Crusader imagery", and because of its use by certain hate groups.
+Its sports teams formerly were named the Crusaders, but the university dropped that name and associated mascot and logos in 2021, because of the "negative connotation and violence associated with the Crusader imagery", and because of its use by certain hate groups.
 On August 10, 2021, the school announced that its sports teams would be known as Beacons.

 History

 The beginning

 The Crusaders' first game was in 1917 as an independent school.